 5. Visiting El Caminito in La Boca.
 For those of you who have not yet completed your research on your list of things to do in Buenos Aires, El Caminito is that picturesque scene of colorful buildings by the riverside.
 What really awaits you is the stench of stagnant port water, cheesy keepsakes and 3 square blocks of aggressive peddlers attempting to coax you into their restaurant, shop or touristy picture scenes.
 Do not go around exploring the area outside of what appears to be tourist friendly.
 It is not safe.

 Do get an in depth tour of La Boca with a guide that really knows the history and has contacts in some of the hidden art and community centers.
-The El Camninto area is quite interesting and a very important area of Buenos Aires when explained properly.
+The El Camninto area is quite interesting and a historically relevant section of Buenos Aires when explained properly.
 I would recommend a private Buenos Aires guide (like Madi Lang from Buenos Aires Cultural Concierge) or Anda Resposible Tour: La Boca & Beyond.

 6. Stay out of the Red Zone.
-Speaking of areas you should not explore, above (Red = Bad, Blue = Good) are the areas that as a non-Argentine you really should not be going to on their own: Constitucion, La Boca (outside of the El Caminito area) or the area behind the Retiro bus station aka Villa 31.
+Speaking of areas you should not explore, check out the Buenos Aires Good and Bad area map.
+Constitucion, La Boca (outside of the El Caminito area) or the area behind the Retiro bus station aka Villa 31.
 These are the neighborhoods you are warned about.
 Heed ye warning and pay attention when you are near these areas.

 7. Do not stay in downtown Buenos Aires.
 Avoid renting an apartment or staying in a hotel in Centro unless you are here for a short period of time (1-2 days).
 Opinions may vary on this, but being an expat in Buenos Aires for 8 years I can confidently say that downtown offers little with regards to nightlife.
 Shopping and the general area can be covered in a day.
 Also it is a bit sketchy after dark in some areas.
 There are just too many other superior areas in Buenos Aires to consider like Recoleta, Palermo Soho, Palermo Hollywood and San Telmo.